dddrrreee/cs49n-19spr/labs/0-blink/README.md

      pulling the SD card out while under power appears to sometimes cause corruption.

-  2. If the pi is not responding, unplug it (removes power) and reconnect.
+  2. While you've maybe never worked with a pi, it's just like anything else in the sense: if it's not responding, unplug it (remove power) and reconnect.

   3. If anything ever gets hot --- the serial device, the pi ---
      ***disconnect***.
-Sometimes devices have physical errors (welcome to hardware), sometimes you've made a mistake.
+Sometimes devices have manufacturing errors
+     (welcome to hardware), sometimes you've made a mistake.
 Any of these can lead to frying the device or, in the worst case, your laptop.
 So don't assume you have a safety net: its up to you to avert disaster.

 --------------------------------------------------------------------------
 #### 0. Make sure you have everything.